-For the current academic year 2014-15, tuition at the Graduate School is $1428 per credit.
-A total of 38 credit hours are required for the M.S.
-Therefore the total cost of the BMFS program is approximately $52,000.
+For the current academic year 2017-18, tuition at the Graduate School is $50,980 for the first year.
+The remaining credits in the second year are billed on a per credit basis, making the total cost of the BMFS program approximately $67,000.
 For more information, please contact the Biomedical Forensic Sciences Program at 617-638-1950 or email@example.com.

 Internal Awards and Assistantships

 Graduate Assistantships are available through the Biomedical Forensic Science program.
-Opportunities as teaching and laboratory assistants in the fields of forensic chemistry, DNA, biology and crime scene investigation and blood stain pattern analysis are available throughout the academic year.
-These positions are open to BMFS students only.
+Opportunities as teaching, laboratory and research assistants in the fields of forensic chemistry, DNA, biology and crime scene investigation and blood stain pattern analysis are available throughout the academic year.
+These positions are open to current and incoming BMFS students only.
 Click here to view the job descriptions.